parubok/multiline-label/README.md

 The label implements `javax.swing.Scrollable` interface to support scrolling.
 By default, up to 20 lines will be displayed without vertical scroll bar.
 See `MultilineLabel.setPreferredViewportLineCount`.

+The label allows to specify custom separator characters for cases where a space character as the only separator is not adequate.
+See `MultilineLabel.setSeparators`.

 The `MultilineLabel` class provides a number of static methods to support multiline text painting on components other than the `MultilineLabel`.
 For example, `MultilineLabel.calculatePreferredSize` method.